-Marudai Height: Most braiders like to sit in a chair so they choose the 26" height.
-Some people like the Japanese style (16") so that they can set the marudai on a box or low table to stand while they braid, or, of course, sit in a chair.
+Marudai Height: Most braiders like to sit in a chair so they choose the 26" high Western style.
+Some people like the Japanese style (16") so that they can kneel when braiding.
+They can also use a box, a stack of books or a low table in order to stand or get just the right height.
 Many braiders buy both sets of legs so they can be ready for anything!

 Mirror Size: Braiders usually choose the 10" mirror as it will hold up to 24 tama.
 Those people who want more room as they use more tama and those who know that they will want to use as many as 32 tama opt for the 12" mirror.
 More tama mean more detail in the braid.